rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-show-associated-ip-address-servers-serverid-ip-associations-ipaddressid.rst

     GET /servers/{serverID}/ip_associations/{IPAddressID}

-Retrieves information for a specified associated IP.

 This operation retrieves information for an associated IP address, using the associated IP address ID.